Taking an African Safari With Kids | All You Need to Know

 Don’t get me wrong.
 If money is no object, they are out of this world and completely worth the splurge.
 Look at Go2Africa for amazing African safari packages.

 If you’re on a budget, however, you can still have amazing cheap safari holidays in places like the Kruger National Park and Addo Elephant National Park in South Africa or Etosha National Park in Namibia.

 We’ve done budget safaris in Addo, the Kruger and Etosha by self-driving and staying in campgrounds.
 It’s the best way to keep the cost down.
 You just pay the Kruger National Park park entrance fee (or Etosha or Addo) and a small amount to camp overnight.
 This is very easy to organise yourself without the need for a third party tour company.

-If you do want a luxury family holiday, we highly recommend specialised safari consultants Audley Travel who organise the most amazing African safari package holidays.
+If you do want a luxury family holiday, we highly recommend specialised safari consultants that we have used before: Go2Africa and Audley Travel organise the most amazing African safari package holidays.